-Will 'Alias Grace' Season 2 Happen?
-Here's Everything We Know About The New Netflix Show
+Could 'Alias Grace' Season 2 Happen?
+Here's What We Know About The New Margaret Atwood Show

 Alias Grace, brought to American audiences through Netflix, is already garnering a lot of buzz and critical acclaim.
 The adaptation of Margaret Atwood's 1996 best selling historical crime novel only started streaming on Friday Nov.
 3, but people are already wondering: Will Alias Grace Season 2 happen?
 It's labeled as a miniseries, so the answer is unclear.